-Homemade eggnog is so easy, delicious, and nourishing to the body when it is made in your own kitchen.
+Homemade eggnog is easy, delicious, and nourishing to the body when made in your own kitchen.
 It is the perfect Christmastime cup of cheer sprinkled with a dusting of nutmeg.

-Commercial eggnog is loaded with high fructose corn syrup, thickeners, like carrageenan, and who knows what else and why.
-This eggnog is clean and simple using only milk, cream, organic egg yolks, pure maple syrup, vanilla, a pinch of sea salt, and of course nutmeg.
-When it is heated on the stove, it thickens into a yummy custard-like base you would use for ice cream.
-In fact, I bet if you wanted to chill this baby down and stick it into an ice cream maker, you could have a festive bowl of frozen, creamy bliss perfect for Christmastime.
+Commercial eggnog is loaded with high fructose corn syrup and thickeners, like carrageenan, and who knows what else and why?
+This eggnog is clean and simple, using only milk, cream, organic egg yolks, pure maple syrup, vanilla, a pinch of sea salt, and, of course, nutmeg.
+When heated on the stove, it thickens into a yummy custard-like base you would use for ice cream.
+In fact, if you wanted to chill this baby down and stick it into an ice cream maker, you could have a festive bowl of frozen, creamy bliss perfect for Christmastime.
 So, do yourself a favor and try making your eggnog from scratch.
-You won’t go back to the storebought stuff when you realize how easy peasy it can be.
+You won’t go back to the store-bought stuff when you realize how easy peasy it can be.
 Have yourself a Merry Little Christmas.

 - 6 organic, free-range egg YOLKS

 - 1/3 cup pure maple syrup

 - 2 cups whole milk